ProgrammingBlockchain/ProgrammingBlockchain/README.md

 3. Edit file
 4. Make a pull request

-## How can I write or revise a new chapter?
+## How can I write a new chapter?
 Aka extensive contributing to the book
 1. Find [the book on Github](https://github.com/ProgrammingBlockchain/ProgrammingBlockchain)
 2. Fork
 3. Clone your fork